 7 steps to getting more leads and customers even if you’re a complete newbie

 If your business has no leads that means you have nothing to turn into customers!
-This post shares seven simple steps that will help new and established businesses get more of both.
+This post shares seven simple steps that will help new and established businesses get more leads.

-One of the biggest challenges all businesses have is getting leads and customers.
+One of the biggest challenges all businesses have is getting more leads and customers.

 It’s simple to understand: no leads equals no customers and no customers means you’re not getting any cash flowing through your business.
 Which means you basically have no business.